AlmaCookBook/AlmaCookBook.github.io/docs/recipes/alphafold3.md

 nano af_input/fold_input.json
 ```

-Copy the following JSON object in the file.
+Copy the following JSON object and save in the file.
 ```json
 {
   "name": "2PV7",